alexmercerind/flutter_audio_desktop/README.md

 // You can then change the device with setDevice,
 // and the ID included in the returned map.
 Map<String, dynamic> result = await audioPlayer.getDevices();
+// or if you don't need to refresh, access from audioPlayer.devices

 // Load audio file
 audioPlayer.load('/home/alexmercerind/music.mp3');